ART/INFERTILITY SIG GRANT AWARD

 PRENATAL SIG GRANT AWARD

-The Prenatal Special Interest Group (SIG) is opening the call for proposals for the Spring 2021 Prenatal SIG Grant Award (PSGA).
-The purpose of this award is to provide limited funds to smaller projects that focus on the provision and study of prenatal genetic services.
+The Prenatal Special Interest Group (SIG) provides research funds to smaller projects that focus on the provision and study of prenatal genetic services.
 These awards may be granted to Prenatal SIG members and student members of NSGC.
-The amount and number of awards will vary from year to year, depending on the SIG budget.
-This Spring we can happily offer up to $1200 depending on the number of applicants awarded.
+The amount and number of awards will vary from year to year, depending on the SIG budget (typically, total funds of $1600 in Spring and $800 in Fall).

-Proposals may be submitted from today's date until Friday, May 7, 2021, 11:59 p.m., EST. A determination of which proposal(s) will be funded shall be made by May 21, 2021.
-The PSGA will notify the authors of the funded proposal(s) as well as the authors of the unfunded proposals.
+Proposals for Spring are due on May 6th, 11:59 PM EST. Proposals for Fall are due on Nov 4th, 11:59 PM EST. The PSGA will notify the authors of the funded proposal(s) as well as the authors of the unfunded proposals.
 The awardee(s) must accept the award in writing via email within 4 business days of notification.

 Back to top